lacanoid/pgddl/README.md

 SELECT pg_ddl_script('users'::regclass);
 ```

-A number of other functions are provided to extract more specific objects:
+A number of other functions are provided to extract more specific objects.
+They are used internally by the extension and are possibly subject to change in
+future versions of the extension.
+They are generraly not intended to be used
+by the end user.
+They are:

 - `pg_ddl_create_table(regclass) returns text`